Username9-11/username9-11.github.io/Rampage Killers Military Connections.md

 Source(s):
 1. [Patterns Among School Shooters: Body-Related Issues and the Military - Aberrant Adult Shooters](https://schoolshooters.info/sites/default/files/patterns_body_related_issues_and_military_1.28.pdf)
+>Jiverly Wong\
->Jiverly Wong [-] Father: South Vietnamese Army\
+>Father: South Vietnamese Army\
 >[...]\
+>Jiverly Wong\
->Jiverly Wong [-] Claimed no military experience on immigration paperwork, but reportedly told acquaintance he had served in the military or law enforcement
+>Claimed no military experience on immigration paperwork, but reportedly told acquaintance he had served in the military or law enforcement

 2. [Binghamton shooting - Possible motives](https://en.wikipedia.org/wiki/Binghamton_shooting#Possible_motives)
 >Several sources suggested possible motives for Wong's attack, including feelings of being "degraded and disrespected" for his poor English language skills, depression over losing his job, and difficulty in finding work in New York.[26]
 A few years before the killings, he had worked as an engineer at Endicott Interconnect Technologies, a high-tech electronics company.
 In 2004, the company laid off five percent of its workforce.
 A coworker from that time said of him, "He was quiet—not a violent person" and "I can't believe he would do something like this."[37]